HONDA NSS300 FORZA (2018 - on) Review

 Overall ratingNext up: Ride & brakes

-We're riding the significantly updated Honda Forza NSS300 and can’t stop smiling.
+We're riding the significantly updated Honda Forza 300 (otherwise known as the NSS300 Forza) and can’t stop smiling.
 With the electric screen on its lowest setting, the refreshing cool breeze can be felt.
 Its sportier, lighter chassis is making easy work of the congestion and the premium scooter is eye-catching in the reflections of the exclusive shop windows.
 Move over supercar, coming through.

 Honda have significantly improved the Forza, it’s a premium, good-looking, functional scooter, which should sell by the bucket load and continue the 2013 Forza 300's success.

 The original Honda Forza 300 was low and laid back, more like a Honda DN01.
 This is a completely new look, with a ‘mass forward’ design.
 Honda wanted to give the Forza a quality feeling and appearance, which has worked.

 There's a thiving online community for the Forza, along with PCX and SH125i scoots, at the Honda PCX/Forza/SH Forums.

 Watch: Honda Forza 300 and 125 video review

 The 2018 model is shorter, 26mm, lighter 12kg, and the wheelbase has been reduced by 35mm.
 The steering head is steeper and the seat height is now 64mm higher (780mm), putting the rider more in control.

 The new model is far more agile than the 2013 version, which actually seemed quite nimble at the time.
 The differences are more obvious at low speed.

 The new Forza shares its engine with their cheaper Honda SH300i, which means a single-cylinder four-stroke, fuel injected, four-valve motor.
 Honda are claiming 24.8bhp @ 7000 rpm and 20fltb of torque @5750rpm.